 The NtCreateProfile function and its alias ZwCreateProfile are exported by name from NTDLL in version 3.10 and higher.
 In kernel mode, where ZwCreateProfile is a stub and NtCreateProfile is the implementation, neither is exported.

 Neither NtCreateProfile nor its alias is documented.
 As ZwCreateProfile, it is declared in the ZWAPI.H file from an Enterprise edition of the Windows Driver Kit (WDK) for Windows 10.

 Unusually for native API functions, no repackaging of NtCreateProfile, documented or not, is known in any higher-level user-mode module that is distributed as standard with Windows.

 In version 6.1 and higher, the NtCreateProfile function is superseded by NtCreateProfileEx, which is explicitly aware of processor groups.
 The old function is essentially the new but with the given KAFFINITY translated to a single-element GROUP_AFFINITY array.

-Description of the old NtCreateProfile in terms of the new NtCreateProfileEx might pass as complete, for versions 6.1 and higher, except for a quirk concerning the interpretation of -1 for the Affinity in a 32-bit call on 64-bit Windows.
+The preceding description of the old NtCreateProfile in terms of the new NtCreateProfileEx might pass as complete for versions 6.1 and higher, except for a quirk concerning the interpretation of -1 for the Affinity in a 32-bit call on 64-bit Windows.